MicrosoftDocs/learn/learn-pr/azure/manage-resource-lifecycles-deployment-stacks/includes/7-exercise-detach-delete-resources-deployment-stack.md

     :::code language="json" source="code/2b-json.json" range="2-6":::

 1. Now look at the resources section of the output.
-We no longer see the log analytics workspace and application insights instance as managed resources.
+We no longer see the Log Analytics workspace and Application Insights instance as managed resources.

     :::code language="json" source="code/2b-json.json" range="43-68":::